 Most grease stains from oxidizable sources are from light sauces, like ketchup and marinara sauce.
 You can also find them in baby food.
 They typically have bold colorants that require oxidizing agents to break down and eliminate them, hence their namesake in the dry-cleaning industry.

-If you’re trying to learn how to remove oil stains from clothes with home remedies, the quickest way to eliminate oxidizable stains is hydrogen peroxide.
+If you’re trying to learn how to remove oil stained garments with home remedies, the quickest way to eliminate oxidizable stains is hydrogen peroxide.
 It won’t remove the grease per se but will break up the chemical bonds that make dyes, ink, and other colorants visible.
 The stain will still be there, but no one will see it after application.

 If you’re looking for a way to remove oxidizable stains permanently, supplement your hydrogen peroxide solution with TAED or Tetra Acetyl Ethylene Diamine as a spot cleaner or presoak.
 Because we’re a commercial operation, or technicians buy TAED by the drum, but you can get small quantities in many online shops.